fortunejuggle/src/docs/lpic2.209.2.md

 If that line is missing, get a better portmapper or compile one yourself.

-A common security strategy is blocking incoming portmapper requests by default, but allowing specific hosts to connect.
+A common security strategy is to make use of TCP Wrapper to block incoming portmapper requests by default, but allowing specific hosts to connect.
 This strategy will be described here.